PratikPotadar/CLone_YouTube/README.md

 just Download VS Code, clone this repository and install live server extension to it and run Youtube.html file

-here i am created just interface of old youtube, you can just add more <div> blocks to extend the videos
+here i am created just interface of old youtube, you can just add more blocks of div to extend the videos

 THANKS!!!